Nerkled/Nerkled/README.md

 I am going into my senior year for computer science at State University of New York at New Paltz.
 <br></br>

-Currently as off the summer 2024, I am working as an Information Technology Support Intern at ACLD based out of Long Island, NY.
+Currently as of the summer 2024, I am working as an Information Technology Support Intern at ACLD based out of Long Island, NY.
 <br></br>

 Currently tapped into nvim, rust🦀 and go.